 Quercetin and other compounds found in onion skins may potentially help:

 - Lower cholesterol levels

 - Reduce inflammation

 - Improve insulin resistance

-One of the reasons food waste impacts the environment is if the food is thrown into the garbage and taken to landfill, it can’t decompose properly.
-In the landfill, buried under layers of waste, and without access to light or oxygen, food cannot decompose as it should because it is surrounded by inorganic material.
-It is estimated that around 40% of landfill material is organics.
+One of the huge reasons behind why food waste impacts the environment is that when food is thrown into the garbage bin and scooted off to landfill, it isn’t able to decompose properly.
+In landfill, buried under layers and layers of waste, without any access to light or oxygen, food waste isn’t able to decompose as it should because it’s surrounded by inorganic material.
+It’s estimated that around 40% of landfill material is organics.

-Composting involves organic material (such as food and plant waste) breaking down to become organic, nutrient-rich fertiliser that can be used to grow plants.
-By composting food that goes uneaten, vitamins and minerals left behind in the food can be recycled back into the soil and absorbed by plants as they grow.
+When you compost, organic material (such as food and plant waste) are able to break down and become organic, nutrient-rich fertiliser that can be used to grow more plants!
+By composting, vitamins and minerals left behind in the food can be recycled back into the soil, where they’re absorbed by new plants as they grow.

-It’s an easy choice to make but a lot of us don’t have any idea on where to start.
-Here are some easy steps to help you on creating your own composting system!
+It’s an easy choice to make but what a lot of us get stuck on is where to start?
+Here are some easy steps to creating your own composting system at home!